abilandz/NAT3054/Lecture_3/make.md

  See you later!
 ```

-TBI 20251123 add a statement that changing either executable or libraries, will only rebuild them differentially.
-Also, commend that more work is needed in CML, to move executables and shared libraries into common places (e.g. /bin or /lib folder/, etc.()
+Changing the source code either of executable or libraries will only recompile them differentially.